SURFnet/sp-dashboard/docs/architecture.md

 ## Separation of read and write sides (CQRS)

 The **domain** is only used for write operations, i.e. the handling of commands.
-For read operations, a simple read model will be used which exists of simple Doctrine entities with public properties.
+For read operations, a simple read model will be used which exists of simple Doctrine entities.
 This read model will be part of the infrastructure layer.

 Since this read model reads its data from the same database as the data of the write model is written to (instead of